No products in the cart.

 What to Pack

-Before jumping into a new denim project, make sure you stock your sewing kit with the right gear.
+Before sewing with denim, make sure you stock your sewing kit with the right gear.

 Because of the growing popularity of sewing with denim in the quilting world, some fabric manufacturers have released their own lines of lightweight chambray (a.k.a. denim).
 If that's the case, you may be able to get away with treating it the same as regular quilting cotton broadcloth.